Last Updated: 4/16/22 | April 16th, 2022

-During take off: “Why are we turning like this?
-Are we rolling over!?
+During takeoff: “Why are we turning like this?
+Are we rolling over?!
+Why does the engine sound that way?
 I don’t like this.
+Are we going to die?
 Get me off!”

 During landing: “Breathe.
 Breathe.
 Breathe.
-It’s going to be O.K.
+It’s going to be fine.
 Breathe.”

 After the flight: “I love flying.
 Let’s go do it again!”

 Flying gives me a lot of anxiety.
-I white-knuckle grip the armrest at least half the flight!
-And I’m not alone: about 25% of people are afraid of flying.
+I grip the armrest white-knuckled at least half the flight!
+It’s gotten so bad over the years, I can no longer fly without taking a Xanax beforehand.
+And I’m not alone: over 30% of people get anxiety while flying.

 For me, it’s because I’m scared of heights… or, more specifically, falling.
 I don’t like bungee jumps, being near ledges, or even looking down from a tall building.
-It sets my heart racing and gives me a little vertigo.
+It sets my heart racing and gives me slight vertigo.

-Heck, sometimes on high bridges, I need to walk on the inside of the sidewalk and look down at the ground to get across.
+Heck, sometimes on high bridges, I need to walk on the inside of the sidewalk and look down at the ground in order to get across.

-And even though statistically, flying is one of the safest modes of transportation (there is a one in 11 million chance of dying in a plane crash, but one in 5,000 in a car), I don’t have a similar reaction when I’m driving.
+And, even though statistically, flying is one of the safest modes of transportation (there is a one in 11 million chance of dying in a plane crash, but one in 100 in a car), I don’t have a similar reaction when I’m driving.
 I feel safe because I’m in control.